Pekka Siitoin: Early life

 He was born in Varkaus, Finland.
 According to Siitoin, he was born to a German military officer and Finnish-Russian woman, but he was adopted after his birth.
 However according to a Security Police report, he was born to Hulde Sifia Rissanen and Olavi Valdemar Siitoin, who were a financially well-off married couple.
 Valdemar Siitoin had been a member of the Nazi Finnish People's Organisation, and Siitoin claimed to have been a Nazi since he was a child.

 Pekka Siitoin completed his conscription service in Niinisalo in the Artillery Brigade and was discharged as a corporal.
 He studied at the Turku School of Economics and founded his own photography and filming company.
 The film company Siitoin-Filmi mainly made advertising and travel films.
 Later, the company published occult, ufology and political literature, most of which Siitoin himself wrote under pseudonyms such as Peter Siitoin, Jonathan Shedd, Hesiodos Foinix, Peter von Weltheim, Edgar Bock and Cassius Maximanus.
+Siitoin also had a foray into making music, publishing the album "Nauravat Natsit" (The Laughing Nazis) in 1986, variously described as neo-Nazi folk or punk.
+Reviews were sharply divided.
+Siitoin also organized a neo-Nazi music festival in 1984, described by newspapers as "Nazi disco" although this was shut down by the police.

 In his youth, he studied at the Theatre Academy of Finland and was a disciple of Finland's best known clairvoyant, Aino Kassinen, who Siitoin claims introduced him to Satanism.